HiveQL

 department,

-RANK() OVER (PARTITION BY department ORDER BY salary DESC) as salary_rank
+RANK() OVER (PARTITION BY department ORDER BY salary DESC) AS salary_rank,

 FROM employees;